ahmed-khalil-hafsi/P2Predict/README.md

 The project is in heavy active development - Contributions are welcome!

-As I work on core features first, this program is targetting procurement & commodity managers that are fairly technical.
+As I work on core features first, this program is targeting procurement & commodity managers that are fairly technical.
 At this stage, P2Predict is not polished for the non-technical business user.

 This software is released under the MIT license.
 See `LICENSE` for the license details.